Understanding the Complications of Cephalopelvic Disproportion

 Thankfully, most baby deliveries happen without complications, and mom and baby go home happy and healthy.
 However, it’s critical to understand the risks and warning signs that could point to problems in the delivery room.
 Cephalopelvic disproportion (CPD) means a disparity between a baby’s size and a mother’s pelvis that can make it difficult for the baby to pass through the birth canal.

-Read on to learn the risk factors and warning signs of CPD.
+Learn from our Louisville personal injury lawyers about the risk factors and warning signs of CPD.

 Risk Factors of CPD